CasperLabs/stests/docs/generators.md

 Disconnects or reconnects a node from/to a network.
 Does this by executing RunDeck API within underlying SRE infrastructure.

+## WG-000 - Temporary node-rs test generator

+Launches a workload generator that queries a node's `deploys` endpoint to get a count of pseudo-deploys dispatched to network.
+It then dipatches N pseudo-deploys, waits for 2 seconds, and then asserts that the new deploy count is as expected.

+- `--deploys`
+    Number of pseudo-deploys to dispatch.

-## WG-100 - Balance Transfer via client-side WASM
+## WG-100 - Balance Transfer (WASM-less)

-Launches a workload generator that will perform a sequence of on-chain balance transfers.
-For each transfer a WASM file will be dispatched to the network as part of the deploy.
+Launches a workload generator that will perform a sequence of wasm-less on-chain balance transfers.

 - `--user-accounts`
     Number of user accounts to dynamically generate & use for transfer simulations.

 - `--faucet-initial-clx-balance`
     - Initial CLX balance of run faucet account.

 - `--contract-initial-clx-balance`
     - Initial CLX balance of contract account.

 - `--user-initial-clx-balance`
     - Initial CLX balance of user accounts.

-## WG-110 - Balance Transfer via stored WASM

-Launches a workload generator that will perform a sequence of on-chain balance transfers.
-For each transfer an on-chain WASM contract is referenced via it's hash.

-- `--user-accounts`
-    Number of user accounts to dynamically generate & use for transfer simulations.

-- `--faucet-initial-clx-balance`
-    - Initial CLX balance of run faucet account.

-- `--contract-initial-clx-balance`
-    - Initial CLX balance of contract account.

-- `--user-initial-clx-balance`
-    - Initial CLX balance of user accounts.

-## WG-1000 - Temporary node-rs test generator

-Launches a workload generator that queries a node's `deploys` endpoint to get a count of pseudo-deploys dispatched to network.
-It then dipatches N pseudo-deploys, waits for 2 seconds, and then asserts that the new deploy count is as expected.

-- `--deploys`
-    Number of pseudo-deploys to dispatch.